 The sum of eligible capital in Tiers 2 and 3 may not exceed 50 per cent of the Solvency Capital Requirement either.
-For the Group, this had a limiting effect at year-end 2018 and at year-end 2017.
-In the event of an increase in the Solvency Capital Requirement, the unused Tier 2 capital will reduce the negative effect on capital adequacy significantly.
+For the Group, this had a limiting effect at year-end 2019 and at year-end 2018.
+In the event of an increase in the Solvency Capital Requirement, the unused Tier 2 capital will reduce the negative effect on solvency capital coverage significantly.